This topic describes how to view and manage apps and service instances with Apps Manager.

 The Overview page for a service instance includes information about bound apps, bound routes, and service key credentials for the service.

-To navigate to a service instance Overview page:
+To go to the service instance Overview page:

-On the Services page, click on the name of the service instance.
+On the Services page, click the name of the service instance.

 The following image shows an example of a service instance Overview page.